 Regardless, he was killed by someone.
 The murder weapon was a Ruger P95 handgun with the serial number filed off, recovered from the shootout in Watertown, the gun that was in Tamerlan Tsarnaev’s possession.
 This was established at trial through testimony and Massachusetts State Police reports also match the ballistics from the Ruger to the bullets recovered from Collier’s body.
 There’s no doubt about it: this is the gun.

 I’m at work on the research and analysis on the next post in my series about Sean Collier’s murder, but it’s going to be a few more weeks before I can get that out.
 In the meantime, I was thrilled to realize recently that readers on Twitter have been reaching out with comments and questions about the last post, and so I thought it might be a good idea to answer them in a blog post.
 If there is enough interest, I hope I can make these posts a continuing series.
 I have so many intelligent and engaged readers, and I absolutely encourage a dialogue as I continue to research this case and appeal efforts are made on Dzhokhar’s behalf.
 If you are not following the Twitter, you can do so here: @USvTsarnaev.
-However, I am happy to take questions a variety of methods: you can leave comments to the posts, use the Twitter, or send us an email at email@example.com.
+However, I am happy to take questions a variety of methods: you can leave comments to the posts, use the Twitter, or send us an email by using the contact page.

 And so, without further ado, let’s turn to the questions.